 Texas Hill Country Glamping at Camp Fimfo New Braunfels

-Even though civilization (AKA grocery stores, restaurants, entertainment and shopping) are not far away, there’s a sense of being away from it all once you roll through the gates at Camp Fimfo.
-New Braunfels and the nearby town of Gruene are super fun to explore but our car stayed parked from Friday afternoon to when we left midday Sunday.
+Driving through the gates to Camp Fimfo a sign says “You’re there yet!”
+Even though civilization (aka grocery stores, restaurants, entertainment and shopping) are not far away, there’s a sense of being away from it all.
 Camp Fimfo has everything you need to play or relax.

 Read More: 15 Great Texas Road Trips

 With 250+ RV sites (and more on the way) and fanciful cabins, you’ve got numerous options at Camp Fimfo New Braunfels.
 The RV sites have concrete pads and full hook-ups ranging from $75-$105 per night based on the season and location.
 If you don’t have an RV and want to experience one, consider renting from a service like RVShare.
 If you’re uncomfortable driving one, they’ll deliver and set it up for you.

 There are three cabin styles to choose from: Coyote Cabins, Bluebonnet Cabins or Riverview Cabins.
 Great for larger families, Coyote Cabins have three bedrooms and sleeping accommodations for up to 12 people.
 There’s a one-bedroom with a queen bed, one with two twin bunks and a third with a twin, and a double with a trundle bed.
 In addition, there’s a pullout sofa in the living room.